VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 During the planning stage of the journey, it became clear that these were the natural divisions in the domain that could each contain their own, independent domain-models.
-Some of these divisions were easier to identify that others.
+Some of these divisions were easier to identify than others.
 For example, it was clear from early on that the Conference Management bounded context is independent of the remainder of the domain.
 It has clearly defined responsibilities that relate to defining conferences and seat-types and clearly defined